Oredelight/Oredelight/README.md

 On my journey of becoming a cracked software engineer...wish me luck

-I’ve got a bunch of pinned projects, but my favorite one is
+I’ve got a bunch of pinned projects, but my favorite one is <a href="https://github.com/Oredelight/Personal-Blog">Personal Blog</a>

 Currently working on some personal projects so stay tuned🫠